PedroMTQ/helical_pdqueiros/README.md

 The main tools here (i.e., that you actually might interact with) are : Airflow, Grafana, Mlflow, and Minio.
 All others are containers that are "supporting" these tools.

 Now that you are done deploying the services, you can now build the images for the containers that will be deployed by Airflow via Docker operators.
-There's 2 versions here, `helical-pdqueiros-cpu` is a small image that contains some CPU-only requirements, whereas `helical-pdqueiros-gpu` contains all the requirements for running the actual fine-tuning.
-You likely could further trim the GPU image but for the sake of keeping it simpler, I've used Helical-AI's Dockerfile as a template.
+There's 2 versions here, `helical-pdqueiros-cpu` is contains CPU-only requirements, whereas `helical-pdqueiros-gpu` contains all the requirements for running the actual fine-tuning.
+You likely could further trim the GPU image but for the sake of keeping it simple, I've used Helical-AI's Dockerfile as a template.

 ```bash
 docker compose -f docker-compose-build.yaml build helical-pdqueiros-cpu